-Rob and I will walk the 184miles of the Thames Path, from the source of Old Father Thames to the Thames Barrier.
+Rob and I are walking the 184miles of the Thames Path, from the source of Old Father Thames to the Thames Barrier.
 You can find out loads about the Thames Path on the National Trail website.
-Do join us!

 How far did you say?

 Below is the rough mileage per section.
 Generally these mileages are determined by where there are good drop off/pick up points or places to leave vehicles/well served by public transport.

 |11||Cookham||Runnymede and Windsor station

 |12||Runnymede||Putney Bridge||31||Completed 10 Sep 2016|